 - Log in when prompted, entering domain\username and password.

 - The web page including the Files tab will be displayed.
-By default, it shows you guest OS files as of the latest restore point of the VM to which you logged in with local administrative rights.
+By default, it shows you guest OS files as of the latest restore point of the machine to which you logged in with local administrative rights.

 - To view guest files as of earlier restore point, use the select an earlier date link.
-To view guest files of another VM (if available to you), use the pick a different VM link.
+To view guest files of another machine (if available to you), use the pick a different VM link.

-- Then you can perform all operations supported for VM guest files by Veeam Backup Enterprise Manager.
+- Then you can perform all operations supported for machine guest files by Veeam Backup Enterprise Manager.
 For details on file browsing, search and restore, please refer to the corresponding sections of this guide.

 If no guest OS files are visible to user, this may be due to the following reasons: